This approach allows you to have some real-time interaction with students.

 Alternatively, you can use a teaching venue (e.g. Lecture Theatre) at the Sassoon Road Campus with support from the Faculty’s IT and Technology Team.

-How to use Google slides for Q&A during a live Zoom lecture
+How to run a live Zoom lecture

 Pre-recorded online lecture